 1. John’s of 12th Street in Manhattan

-According to the New York Post, this East Village restaurant was Joe the Boss and Lucky’s meeting place in the 7th episode of the current season.
+This East Village restaurant was Joe the Boss and Lucky’s meeting place in Boardwalk Empire.
 It was also turned into Whiting’s Pharmacy for a day this June.
-Aside from serving as the set of Boardwalk Empire, John’s of 12th Street is a popular Italian Restaurant.
+Aside from serving as the set of Boardwalk Empire, John’s of 12th Street is a popular Italian restaurant.
 It converted its top floors into a speakeasy during Prohibition, serving alcohol in espresso cups.
 Patrons are said to have included some of the characters depicted on Boardwalk Empire.
 In fact, the restaurant attracted a lot of mob types.
 Perhaps it was the appeal of the original tile floors (which remain intact today) or the immense wax candelabra at the back of the restaurant.